ParanoydAndroid/qisquick/README.md

 ## Using qisquick

 qisquick can be thought of as composed of two use-cases: experiment scripting and experiment execution.
-A quick use guide is provided here, but more information can be found in the html/ directory of this package, which includes documentation on individual modules, classes, and functions.
+A quick use guide is provided here, but more information can be found in the documentation.pdf file of this package, which includes documentation on individual modules, classes, and functions.

 ### Experiment Scripting